Minh Mạng: Conquests and ethnic minority policy

 Despite ongoing intra-turmoil, Minh Mang exhibited his admiring to Confucian rule and classical Chinese culture, while imposing ethnic assimilation at home and pursuing territorial expansion and interference in neighboring Laos.
 Minh Mang put his support to Vientiane's king Chao Anou, his close ally, to wage war against Siam.
 But the outcome did not go for their plan.
 Anou was defeated and then was detaining to the Siamese in late 1828 by Chao Noi, ruler of Muang Phuan, also a tributary of Minh Mang.
 Chao Noi was arrested by the Vietnamese for betraying, then being executed in Hue by Minh Mang.
 Muang Phuan was annexed into Vietnam in 1832 as Tran Ninh prefecture.

 Minh Mạng enacted the final conquest of the Champa Kingdom after the centuries long Cham–Vietnamese wars.
 He aggressively repressed culture of the Cham and indigenous highland peoples.
 The Cham Muslim leader Katip Sumat was educated in Kelantan and came back to Champa to declare a Jihad against the Vietnamese after Emperor Minh Mạng's annexation of Champa.
-The Vietnamese coercively fed lizard and pig meat to Cham Muslims and cow meat to Cham Hindus against their will to punish them and assimilate them to Vietnamese culture.